 Prevent your dog from pooping near water or a storm drain or ditch.

 If you can’t, it’s extra important to pick up any waste that can get to water.

 If there is no trashcan, take the bag home.
 Never leave bags by the side of the trail or toss them into the woods.
 This just creates two kinds of pollution – pet waste AND plastic waste!

 Bring an extra bag.

 Offer a bag to someone who forgot theirs and consider picking up waste left behind by others.
 Lead by example in taking care of our parks and natural areas.

-We’ve created a variety of outreach materials for Clallam County.
+We’ve created a variety of outreach materials and resources for Clallam County.
 Feel free to download and adapt for your own use.

 The photo below shows dog waste right next to a waste station stocked with bags.
 The waste is right on a trail leading to the beach where families dig clams.
 A heavy rain or a high tide could sweep this bacteria-laden pet waste right into the water where it could sicken people and pets.
 It could even cause regulators to close the beach for shellfish harvesting.
 If you see this, please consider picking it up, even if it isn’t from your dog.

 Let’s work together to keep water clean and beaches safe.